anoma/namada/documentation/docs/src/quick-start.md

 }
 ```

-Bond the 1000 XAN to "example-validator" using:
+Bond the 1000 NAM to "example-validator" using:

 ```shell
 anomac bond \